google/error-prone/docs/bugpattern/GuardedByChecker.md

 An implicit lock is acquired using the built in synchronization features of the language.
-Adding the 'synchronized' modifier to an instance method causes the intrinsic lock of the enclosing instance to be acquired for the duration of the method.
-Adding the 'synchronized' modifier to a static method is similar, except the intrinsic lock of the Class object is acquired instead.
+Adding the 'synchronized' modifier to an instance method causes the implicit lock of the enclosing instance to be acquired for the duration of the method.
+Adding the 'synchronized' modifier to a static method is similar, except the implicit lock of the Class object is acquired instead.

 The Locks defined in java.util.concurrent are acquired with explicit lock()/unlock() methods.
-The use of these methods in java should always correspond to a try/finally block, to ensure that the locks are released on all execution paths.
+The use of these methods in Java should always correspond to a try/finally block, to ensure that the locks are released on all execution paths.